 Consistency means that constraints are enforced for every committed transaction.
 That implies that all Keys, Data types, Checks and Trigger are successful and no constraint violation is triggered.

-Transactions are concurrency control mechanisms, and they deliver consistency even when being interleaved.
+Transactions require concurrency control mechanisms, and they guarantee correctness even when being interleaved.
 Isolation brings us the benefit of hiding uncommitted state changes from the outside world, as failing transactions shouldn’t ever corrupt the state of the system.
 Isolation is achieved through concurrency control using pessimistic or optimistic locking mechanisms.

 A successful transaction must permanently change the state of a system, and before ending it, the state changes are recorded in a persisted transaction log.
 If our system is suddenly affected by a system crash or a power outage, then all unfinished committed transactions may be replayed.